Allen Matkins

 Relevant definitions include:

-• Large Institutional Investors — any for-profit entity or business arrangement that is a legal entity and engaged, in whole or in part, in the business of investing in, owning, renting, managing, or holding single-family homes, and either alone or in concert with one or more other entities, beginning after the date of enactment of the Act, directly or indirectly has investment control of more than 350 single-family homes in the aggregate.
+• Large Institutional Investors — any for-profit entity or business arrangement that is a legal entity and engaged, in whole or in part, in the business of investing in, owning, renting, managing, or holding single-family homes, and either alone or in concert with one or more other entities, beginning after the date of enactment of the Act, directly or indirectly has investment control (as defined) of more than 350 single-family homes in the aggregate.

 • Purchase — any purchase, transfer, or other acquisition of a single-family home, including through mergers, acquisitions, construction, foreclosures, or bulk purchases, whether or not for cash consideration.